TechAndCheck/zenodotus/README.md

 - **macOS:** `brew install --cask chromedriver`
 - **Ubuntu:** `sudo apt-get install chromium-driver`

-#### ffmpeg
+#### FFMPEG

-ffmpeg is a video processing library.
+FFMPEG is a video processing library.
 It's used on that Mars helicopter and at YouTube, so it's fine.
 We need to install it to process previews for videos.

 - **macOS:** `brew install ffmpeg`
 - **Ubuntu:** `sudo apt-get install ffmpeg`

-#### vips
+#### Vips

-A faster image manipulation library than ImageMagick.
+A faster image manipulation library than ImageMagick. `brew install vips`.
+Note: you may have to install the xcode tools if you're on a mac `xcode-select --install`.

-- **macOS:** `brew install vips`
+## Setup Steps

+*Note: this is a first pass, there may be odd errors since I wasn't on a pristine box when I wrote it.
+Please message @cguess with any error messages, it's probably missing dependencies.*
+>>>>>>> bc97688 (Use consistent whitespace in README headers)

 ### Installation